 By David Parker

 2020 was a year of unprecedented disruptions for the pharmaceutical supply chain sector.
-In fact, the full impact of the COVID-19 pandemic won’t be known for months.
-What we do know is that the pandemic has uncovered the limits of the current pharma manufacturing model.
+In fact, the pandemic had uncovered the limits of the many pharma manufacturing models.

-How can pharmaceutical companies mitigate the impacts of COVID-19 disruption?
+How can pharmaceutical companies mitigate the impacts of COVID-19 disruption and changes that have remained since?
 To survive, pharmaceutical leaders need to take rapid, aggressive steps to sustain their business operations while protecting their employees and serving their customers.
 Technology will play a critical role; obtaining continuous visibility and continuous intelligence within organizations’ supply chains will be the key to their chances of surviving crises such as these.

 - Lack of visibility into the cold chain.
 Cold chain companies need to know real-time information about the condition, timing and location of their products, raw materials, and subcomponents.
 Without this kind of detailed data, pharmaceutical companies are hampered with tunnel vision, since they don’t have the real-time location, temperature and humidity data for their perishable products.